RenderKit/oidn/doc/api.md

 The filter can be created by passing `"RT"` to the `oidnNewFilter` function as the filter type.
 The filter supports the parameters listed in the table below.
 All specified images must have the same dimensions.
 The output image can be one of the input images (i.e. in-place denoising is supported).
+See section [Examples] for simple code snippets that demonstrate the usage of the filter.

 ----------- ------------- ---------- ---------------------------------------------------------------
 Type        Name             Default Description
 ----------- ------------- ---------- ---------------------------------------------------------------
-`Image`     `color`       *optional* input color image (3 channels, LDR values in [0, 1] or HDR
+`Image`     `color`       *optional* input beauty image (3 channels, LDR values in [0, 1] or HDR
-                                     values in [0, +∞), values being interpreted such that, after scaling with the `inputScale` parameter, a value of 1 corresponds to a luminance level of 100 cd/m²).
+                                     values in [0, +∞), values being interpreted such that, after scaling with the `inputScale` parameter, a value of 1 corresponds to a luminance level of 100 cd/m²)

 `Image`     `albedo`      *optional* input auxiliary image containing the albedo per pixel (3
                                      channels, values in [0, 1])